Upgrading Self-Managed Commerce

 - Run the

-value the name of the target prod environment, and setting thedeleteDatabase
+create-and-manage-database-serverJenkins job to delete the existing target database, setting thekubernetesNicknamevalue the name of the target prod environment, and setting thedeleteDatabaseparameter. - Run the

 note